YatiDole/jenkins-knowlege/Introduction/readme.md

 ## Installation
 	* System
 		* Use any Ubuntu Box : for eg. Hashicorp bionic64 (vagrant)
+		* Use CentOS7 Virtual machine image on Virtualbox.

 	* Java
 		* Check for java version : java --version